roytang/blog/content/post/2013/12/movies-2013/index.md

 #### Star Trek: Into Darkness (2013)

 <time>[2013-09-28 20:41] </time> Just watched Star Trek: Into Darkness.
 Movie was okay, made better by the fact that I had just seen Wrath of Khan the other day

+#### Star Trek II: The Wrath of Khan (1982)

+(I had no notes about the Wrath of Khan, just logging this here since the above mentions I had seen it for the first time around the same time.)

 #### Thor: The Dark World (2013)